Sandra Lee-Vercoe: Cabinet member

 When a Labour-Alliance coalition government was formed after the 1999 election, Lee became Minister of Local Government, Minister of Conservation, and Associate Minister of Māori Affairs.
 She was ranked seventh in Cabinet.
 During her time as Minister of Conservation Lee was known as an outspoken opponent of commercial whaling.

 As Minister of Local Government, Lee oversaw significant reform including the development and passage of the Local Electoral Act 2001, and the development and introduction of the Local Government Act 2002 and Local Government (Rating) Act 2002.

+She lost the position as Mana Motuhake leader in 2001, after a leadership challenge by Willie Jackson.
+Lee believed that personal matters pertaining to her, such as her relationship with Te Puni Kōkiri staffer Anaru Vercoe, were used to discredit her as leader of Mana Motuhake.
+Commentators also noted there was an element of revenge by Jackson, as he had been demoted in the 1996 party list in order to make room for Alamein Kopu, who had been elevated in the party list upon Lee's persuasion.

 Retirement

-In 2002, the Alliance began to split between a strongly left-wing faction (led by Matt McCarten and Laila Harré) and a more moderate faction (led by Anderton), Lee generally backed Anderton, but eventually decided to retire from politics.
-In the 2002 election, she did not stand for either the Alliance (now led by McCarten and Harré) or Anderton's new Progressive Coalition.
+By the end of her term in parliament, the Alliance began to divide between Jim Anderton's moderate faction (including Lee) that held most of the parliamentary power, and the strongly left-wing faction, represented by most rank-and-file members and party president Matt McCarten and four of the Alliance MPs (including Laila Harré).
+The latter accused Anderton (and by extension, Lee) of moving the Alliance too close to Labour and not being distinct enough.
+The Alliance had fallen below the 5% threshold in polls.
+By March 2002, tensions had gotten so bad that McCarten and Lee had a 'swearing match' at a meeting in the Alliance's Wellington premises.

+On 3 April 2002, both Anderton and Lee announced their refusal to stand under the Alliance banner at the 2002 election.
+Anderton went on to form the Progressive Coalition while Harré led the Alliance into the election (which saw them knocked out of parliament), but Lee did not stand and retired from politics that year.

 Lee-Vercoe has continued to be politically active by being a guest commentator on issues affecting Māori and New Zealand on Te Karere, Breakfast, Native Affairs and Radio Waatea.
 Her career as a parliamentarian was honoured and highlighted in the Matangireia documentary series, released in 2019, that documented former Māori politicians and their legacy.

-Diplomat
+Diplomatic career

-Lee was High Commissioner to Niue, representing the New Zealand and UK governments, from 12 February 2003 to 3 October 2005.
+Lee was High Commissioner to Niue, representing the New Zealand government, from 12 February 2003 to 3 October 2005.

 Board member

-In September 2006 Lee was appointed to the board of Housing New Zealand.
-In July 2007 she was appointed to the board of Te Papa Tongarewa.
+In September 2006, Lee was appointed to the board of Housing New Zealand.
+In July 2007, she was appointed to the board of Te Papa Tongarewa.